Symmetric thermal optimal path and time-dependent lead-lag relationship: Novel statistical tests and application to UK and US real-estate and monetary policies: Numerical experiments and test of statistical significance

 Another problem is that the power of the bootstrapping test of \citet{Guo-Zhou-Cheng-Sornette-2011-PLoS1} weakens when the time series are longer.
 This results from the widening of the $x_{5\%} \sim x_{95\%}$ band with the length of the time series.
 As shown in Fig.~\ref{Fig:BS Curve Length TOP/TOPS}, time series with longer durations exhibit wider $x_{5\%} \sim x_{95\%}$ bands, even though we have removed the time trend (right panel) with the symmetric TOPS method.
 This is due to the widening of the random excursions of random paths in random energy landscapes as their length increases.
 This undesirable feature of the $x_{5\%} \sim x_{95\%}$ band dramatically impairs the power of the bootstrapping test.
 To quantify this statement, consider the three pairs of time series with the following different synthetic lead-lag structures:

 Here, we still take $a=0.8$, $b=0.7$ and $f=0.2$ so that they have strong lead-lag signals.
-By construction, Eq.~(\ref{subEq:Synthetic B}) leads to the same lead-lag time values as Eq.~(\ref{subEq:Synthetic A}), but with double length of the time series $X(t_1)$ and $Y(t_2)$.
+By construction, Eq.~(\ref{subEq:Synthetic B}) leads to the same lead-lag time values as Eq.~(\ref{subEq:Synthetic A}), but with double length of the time series $X(t_X)$ and $Y(t_Y)$.
 Comparing with Eq.~(\ref{subEq:Synthetic A}), Eq.~(\ref{subEq:Synthetic C}) doubles both the time lag values and the length of the time series.

 Figure \ref{Fig:BS DoubleTick} presents the thermal optimal paths and their corresponding bootstrapping significance bands obtained with the TOPS method on these three pairs of time series.
 Although Eq.~(\ref{subEq:Synthetic A}) and Eq.~(\ref{subEq:Synthetic B}) have ``identical'' time lags, their $x_{5\%} \sim x_{95\%}$ bands are quite different, which would lead to incorrect distinct interpretation of the two ``identical'' lead-lag signals.
 Moreover, even with different lead-lag structures, the bootstrapping band associated with Eq.~(\ref{subEq:Synthetic B}) and Eq.~(\ref{subEq:Synthetic C}) are quite similar due to the fact that the corresponding time series have the same duration.
 In addition, the three $x_{5\%} \sim x_{95\%}$ bands reject the existence of the intermediate lead-lag signal $Y(i)=aX(i)+\eta$, which actually is present and corresponds to a strong synchronization signal, which ought not to be treated as ``random''.